 My kids have long since emerged from the dark tunnel of middle school.
 But I remember those wondrous, bewildering, exasperating years all too well.
 We made so many middle school parenting mistakes.
-However, I can only see now with the benefit of hindsight.
+However, I can only see the answers of parenting middle schoolers with the benefit of hindsight.
 If I could do it all over again, there are five things I wish we had done differently.
-It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting mistakes.
+It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting fails.

 Bringing Forgotten Stuff to School.

 You see the forgotten lunch bag as soon as you get back from dropping them off.
 Honestly, your intentions are so pure.
 Your son shouldn’t go hungry.
 (Or have to sit out gym class, get a detention, or get a zero in English for forgetting items.)
 Secretly, you kind of like being the hero, too, swinging into action to save the day for little Jack or Mackenzie.
 And the teacher will be impressed by what a dedicated parent you are!
 Plus, you can’t have a blemish on their sixth grade report card.
 They might not get into Dartmouth, right?

 Don’t do it.
 You aren’t helping your kid to become a responsible, conscientious young adult.
 Guess what?
 He’ll forget his lunch again next week.
 Some kids only learn the hard way.
 By cushioning the blunt impact of the lesson, you are most assuredly guaranteeing it will happen again.
 The stakes for failure are the lowest they are ever going to be when they are in middle school.